skajonpr/Generative-Topic-Modeling-using-Latent-Dirichlet-Allocation./README.md

 # Generative-Topic-Modeling-using-Latent-Dirichlet-Allocation.

-This program is to generate topics of news using Latent Dirichlet Allocation technique.
+This program is to generate topics out of a dateset of news and articles by using Latent Dirichlet Allocation technique.

-Two json files are imported to test and train the model.
+There are 2 json files which are the mixture of news categories.
+One is imported to fit the model, and the other one is imported to test the model whether how accurate the model is.

 File example: